 What is this “Fit to Fly” Certificate?

-This certificate is the most important required here in the process.
+This certificate is the most important requirement here in the process.
 As the name indicates this certificate gives an indication that the patient is fit to fly in the aircraft and there are no side effects expected from this travel.
 This certificate is also called the MEDIF certificate.

 What does the Fit to Fly certificate contain or entail?